alawryaguila/multi-view-AE/docs/source/documentation/model_frameworks.rst

    ..

-The figure below shows the adversarial and variational groupings of models within the ``multiviewAE`` framework.
+The figure below shows the adversarial and variational groupings of models within the ``multi-view-AE`` framework.

 .. figure:: ../../figures/model_type1.png
    :scale: 20 %